-- Extramural evaluation by very senior faculty familiar with the UC rank and step system. - Extramural evaluation by national and international experts. - Evidence of national and international research leadership and visibility. - Compelling evidence that the candidate is considered by his or her peers to be among those at the top of the field of research. - Evidence of teaching excellence for those with teaching experience.
+- Extramural evaluation by very senior faculty familiar with the UC rank and step system. - Extramural evaluation by national and international experts. - Evidence of national and international research leadership and visibility. - Compelling evidence that the candidate is considered by his or her peers to be among those at the top of the field of research.
+This may include prestigious award(s) for research. - Evidence of teaching excellence for those with teaching experience.
 In unusual cases, truly outstanding researchers may be hired at the above-scale level without formal university teaching experience, provided that a strong case can be made for their communication skills and mentorship.